MICRO PIGS AS PETS – WELCOME TO THE PIGFATHER

 Being the UK’s First Company to train Micro Pigs to a recognised Certified Therapy Miniature Pig Status, we consider ourselves the industry leaders in Miniature Pig Training in the UK.

 In the course of our business we sometimes have pet piglets for sale to responsible and loving homes.
 Therefore, it is our utmost wish that we can provide answers to all your questions and that you become fully informed about what it takes to become a Micro Pig Owner!

 Finally, before buying your own piglets from us you could consider booking Borrow My Piggy Experience – a unique opportunity to look after our friendly and Therapy Trained Miniature Pigs Biscuit and Popcorn from 24 -30 hours in the comfort of your own home to find out if Miniature Pig Ownership is for you.
 You can see photos of Biscuit and Popcorn on our Gallery page.

-We are currenly offering a 25% discount on all Borrow My Piggy Bookings from June-August 2020!
+We are currenly offering a 20% discount on all Borrow My Piggy Bookings during half term from 19th October – 1st November 2020!
 Find out more here.